 Upon a change of control in the Company, the options held by the following executive officers at December 31, 2006 would immediately vest as indicated in the table below.
-Furthermore, assuming a fair market value of our common stock of \$16.50 per share, which was the initial public offering price of our common stock and the earliest public market transaction that occurred subsequent to December 31, 2006, such executive officers would obtain an immediate increase in value in their stock holdings as indicated in the table below.
+Furthermore, assuming a fair market value of our common stock of \$15, which is the mid-point of the range on the front cover of this prospectus, such executive officers would obtain an immediate increase in value in their stock holdings as indicated in the table below.

-N ame Shares Vesting Upon Change of Control Exercise Price Increase in Value
+Name Shares Vesting Upon Change of Control Exercise Price Increase in Value

-Magid M. Abraham, Ph.D.
-324,406 \$ 0.25 \$ 5,271,598(1)
+Dr. Magid M. Abraham 324,406 \$0.25 \$4,784,989(1)

-President, Chief Executive Officer
+President, Chief Executive Officer and Director

-and Director

-John M.Green 113,750 7.50 1,023,750
+John M. Green 113,750 7.50 853,125

 Chief Financial Officer

-Gian M. Fulgoni 233,345 0.25 3,791,856(2)
+Gian M. Fulgoni 233,345 0.25 3,441,839(2)

-Executive Chairman of the Board
+Executive Chairman of the Board of Directors

-of Directors

-(1) During 2007, our board of directors made a good faith determination that all of the remaining milestones to which Dr. Abraham's remaining unvested option shares were subject had occurred.
-As such, Dr. Abraham's options are fully-vested as of the date of this prospectus.
+- (1) In March 2007, our board of directors made a good faith determination that two of the remaining three milestones to which Dr. Abraham's remaining unvested shares are subject had occurred.
+As such, Dr. Abraham's options vested in an additional 220,367 shares on March 29, 2007.
 The increase in value above is based on the acceleration of unvested option shares held by Dr. Abraham at December 31, 2006.
-However, given the completion of the aforementioned milestones subsequent to December 31, 2006, Dr. Abraham would not receive additional acceleration of vesting of his current option holdings upon a change of control.

-(2) During 2007, our board of directors made a good faith determination that all of the remaining milestones to which Mr. Fulgoni's remaining unvested shares were subject had occurred.
-As such, Mr. Fulgoni's options are fully-vested as of the date of this prospectus.
+However, given the completion of the aforementioned milestones subsequent to December 31, 2006, Dr. Abraham would only accelerate an additional 104,039 shares as of the date of this prospectus, resulting in an increase in value of \$1,534,575. - (2) In March 2007, our board of directors made a good faith determination that two of the remaining three milestones to which Mr. Fulgoni's remaining unvested shares are subject had occurred.
+As such, Mr. Fulgoni's options vested in an additional 158,509 shares on March 29, 2007.
 The increase in value above is based on the acceleration of unvested option shares held by Mr. Fulgoni at December 31, 2006.
-However, given the completion of the aforementioned milestones subsequent to December 31, 2006, Mr. Fulgoni would not receive additional acceleration of vesting of his current option holdings upon a change of control.
+However, given the completion of the aforementioned milestones subsequent to December 31, 2006, Mr. Fulgoni would only accelerate an additional 74,836 shares as of the date of this prospectus, resulting in an increase in value of \$1,103,831.